woi-6ix/woi-6ix/README.md

 ## 🚀 About Me

-- 🔭 I'm currently pursuing my Bachelors's in Chemical Engineering, focus in AI, at University of Toronto.
+- 🔭 I'm currently pursuing my Bachelors's in Chemical Engineering, focus in Business and AI, at University of Toronto.
 - 📝 A
 - 🌐 P
 - ✍️ C